Rev-Erb

 The Rev-Erb proteins are members of the nuclear receptor (NR) superfamily of intracellular transcription factors and key regulatory components of the circadian clock.
 There are two forms of the receptor, Rev-Erb alpha and Rev-Erb beta, which are each encoded by a separate gene (NR1D1 and NR1D2, respectively).

 These proteins act as key regulators of clock gene expression through transcriptional repression of Bmal1.
 Through their regulation of clock-controlled genes, the Rev-Erb proteins affect several physiological processes throughout the body, including metabolic, endocrine, and immune pathways.

 In the NRNC classification scheme, Rev-Erb is nuclear receptor subfamily 1 group D (NR1D).
 The name "Rev-Erb" derived by truncation from "Rev-ERBA" (Rev-Erbα), which in turn was named because it was on the opposite strand of ERBA (THRA) oncogene.
 The paralogous Rev-Erbβ does not seem to have anything special on its reverse strand.
 Older sources may use "Rev-ERBA" as the family name.

+The receptors are potential drug targets for non-alcoholic steatohepatitis.